-Worship centers and animates the daily rhythms of life Columbia Theological Seminary.
+Worship centers and animates the daily rhythms of life at Columbia Theological Seminary.
 The CTS community gathers four times a week for Services of Word, Word and Table, and Morning Prayer.
 Led by groups of faculty, students, and staff, worship is a reflection of our unity and our ecumenical and theological diversity.
 In worship we encounter God and one another, and we are transformed by these encounters.

 "My professors made space for me to explore a spirituality deeply rooted in creativity, and helped me realize that images can proclaim as much as words."

 ALLISON WEHRUNG, MDiv '15, MOBILE, AL